 Early windmills were post mills where the whole mill could be pivoted into the wind on a vertical post.
 Smock mills came later and were mostly made of wood with a sloping tower that had six or eight sides.
 Tower mills appeared in the 15th century and consist of a fixed brick tower on which a cap revolved to face the wind.

 Eye Smock Mill

-By the end of the 19th century wind and water power had largely been superseded by more efficient means.
-Eye Green’s 200 year old smock mill was one of the only mills of its type in Northamptonshire to survive into the twentieth century, by the mid 20th century even that had gone.
-Built of wood, smock mills were not as strong as their counterparts built of brick and quickly fell into disrepair after they where abandoned.
+By the end of the 19th-century wind and water, power had largely been superseded by more efficient means.
+Eye Green’s 200-year-old smock mill was one of the only mills of its type in Northamptonshire to survive into the twentieth century, by the mid 20th century even that had gone.
+Built of wood, smock mills were not as strong as their counterparts built of brick and quickly fell into disrepair after they were abandoned.

 Lacey Green Windmill is a restored smock Mill in Buckinghamshire and is open to the public during the summer months.
 It is a very similar design to the Eye Smock mill.
 Click here for further information.

 By the second world war only two mills were still grinding in Peterborough, Eye tower mill and a smaller mill at Werrington.